hanneskod/readme-tester/features/cli.md

 ->And_a_markdown_file("
     #[ReadmeTester\ExpectOutput('/CustomRunner/')]
     $PHPbegin
-    // nothing here, but the runner always returns OutputOutcome
+    // nothing here, but the runner always returns its classname
     $PHPend
 ")
 ->And_the_command_line_argument('--bootstrap=runner.php')